 Directors, officers, employees and consultants of the Company or any of its subsidiaries are eligible to receive Awards under the Amended and Restated Share-Based Compensation Plan.
-There are currently 52,978,750 Options, 2,290,000 Restricted Share Units and 659,000 Deferred Share Units outstanding under our Amended and Restated Share-Based Compensation Plan (in the summary below, the "Plan"), representing approximately 7.86% of our current outstanding Common Shares.
-Accordingly, the number of Awards remaining available for grant is 15,251,357, representing approximately 2.14% of our current issued and outstanding Common Shares.
+As at the date of this Circular, 73,767,500 Options, 16,242,609 Restricted Share Units, 13,611,000 Performance Share Units and 1,909,000 Deferred Share Units outstanding under the Plan, representing approximately 9.7 % of our current outstanding Common Shares.
+Accordingly, the number of Awards remaining available for grant is 2,803,045, representing approximately 0.26% of our current issued and outstanding Common Shares.

-The material terms of the Plan are set out below (we encourage our shareholders to review the full text of the Amended and Restated Share-Based Compensation Plan, which is attached as Appendix "A" to this Circular).
+The material terms of the Plan are set out below (we encourage our shareholders to review the full text of the Plan, which is attached as Appendix "B" to this Circular).
+Capitalized terms used in this section and not otherwise defined have the meanings given to such terms in the Plan.

-- Maximum Number of Shares Issuable The maximum number of Common Shares issuable under the Plan, together with the number of Common Shares issuable under any other security-based compensation arrangements of the Company, shall not in the aggregate exceed 10% of the issued and outstanding Common Shares of the Company. - Types of Awards Pursuant to the Plan, the Company may issue Bonus Shares, Options, Restricted Share Units, Performance Share Units and Deferred Share Units. - Plan Limits When combined with all of the Company's other security-based compensation arrangements, the Plan shall not result in: - the number of Common Shares issuable to any one person at any time exceeding 5% of the issued and outstanding Common Shares; - the number of Common Shares issued to Insiders within a one-year period exceeding 10% of the issued and outstanding Common Shares; or - the number of Common Shares issuable to Insiders at any time exceeding 10% of the issued and outstanding Common Shares.
+- Maximum Number of Shares Issuable The maximum number of Common Shares issuable under the Plan, together with the number of Common Shares issuable under any other security-based compensation arrangements of the Company, shall not in the aggregate exceed 10% of the issued and outstanding Common Shares of the Company. - Types of Awards Pursuant to the Plan, the Company may issue Bonus Shares, Options, Restricted Share Units, Performance Share Units and Deferred Share Units. - Plan Limits When combined with all of the Company's other security-based compensation arrangements, the Plan shall not result in: - the number of Common Shares issuable to any one person at any time exceeding 5% of the issued and outstanding Common Shares;

-In addition, the Plan shall not result in the number of Common Shares issuable to any one non-executive director within a one-year period exceeding an Award value of \$150,000 per such non-executive director, of which no more than \$100,000 may comprise Options based on a valuation method acceptable to the Board.
+- the number of Common Shares issued to Insiders within a one-year period exceeding 10% of the issued and outstanding Common Shares; or - the number of Common Shares issuable to Insiders at any time exceeding 10% of the issued and outstanding Common Shares. - In addition, the Plan shall not result in the number of Common Shares issuable to any one non-executive director within a one-year period exceeding an Award value of \$150,000 per such non-executive director, of which no more than \$100,000 may comprise Options based on a valuation method acceptable to the Board.